shivamdixit/shivamdixit.github.io/_posts/2016-09-03-how-ls-caused-production-downtime.md

 **Lessons learned---be respectful to shell and never take it for granted**

-Put a comment if you have got ideas on how to avoid this from happening in future?
+Leave a comment if you have got ideas on how to avoid this from happening.